Pam Hemminger: Elections

 Hemminger confirmed her first reelection bid during her weekly appearance on WCHL's The Aaron Keck Show in May 2017, and then she made a formal announcement in June.
 She was reelected to a second term on November 7, 2017, with 92.51% of the vote; former Chapel Hill-Carrboro NAACP leader Eugene Farrar challenged her in a write-in campaign.
-Hemminger focused on diversifying the tax base to fund affordable housing, community space for teenagers, parks and recreation, and additional cultural activities.
+Hemminger focused on increasing and diversifying the tax base to fund affordable housing, community space for teenagers, parks and recreation, and additional cultural activities.
 As she later explained, "The longer view is changing and diversifying commercial space.
 We can't keep depending on residential property taxes and business property taxes to keep us going."
 She was endorsed by Indy Week, CHALT, Equality North Carolina, and the Sierra Club.
 Four new council members were elected, all endorsed by CHALT.

 On July 8, 2019, Hemminger filed for reelection, seeking a third term as mayor.
 Facing a single challenger, 34-year-old ACLU canvasser and yoga and math teacher Joshua Levenson, she was again endorsed by CHALT, the Sierra Club, Equality North Carolina, and Indy Week, as well as The Daily Tar Heel and the local advocacy group NEXT.
 She won the election with 89% of the vote.

 Hemminger was again re-elected with 61% of the vote in 2021 in a more hotly contested race against town council member Hongbin Gu and UNC law student Zachary Boyce.
-While Hemminger was again endorsed by a number of organizations and media outlets, including INDY Week, Sierra Club, NEXT Chapel Hill-Carrboro, Equality NC, News & Observer, and the Daily Tar Heel, local advocacy group CHALT endorsed Gu against the incumbent Hemminger, who they had endorsed in prior election cycles.
+Hemminger was again endorsed by a number of organizations and media outlets, including Indy Week, the Sierra Club, NEXT Chapel Hill-Carrboro, Equality NC, The News & Observer, and The Daily Tar Heel; meanwhile local advocacy group CHALT endorsed Gu against the incumbent Hemminger, whom they had endorsed in prior election cycles.

 Tenure

 Hemminger was sworn in as mayor of Chapel Hill on December 2, 2015.
-Her second term began on December 6, 2017.
+She announced in July 2023 that she would not stand for a fourth reelection.
+She endorsed town council member Jessica Anderson, who won the 2023 election.